marksherriff/se-coursepack/modules/architecture/_posts/2021-05-01-introduction.md

 # Introduction to Architecture

-In this module, the learning objectives are
+In this module, the learning objectives are:

-* aslkdjfa
-* alsdjkf
-* wqoriewuq